Natpod/Bioinformatics-applications/README.md

 # Bioinformatics-applications
-Code containing python bash and awk applications for simple tasks in bioinformatics All the code is commented and described in Spanish
+Code containing R, perl, python bash and awk applications for simple tasks in bioinformatics All the code is commented and described in Spanish

 | Codigo   |      Descripcion      |  Lng |